wallwriting/redshift_upsert/README.md

 This is a work in progress.
 Currently, there are limitations that need to be improved on before this can be used in a real-world environment:

-- Join columns have to be of matching datatypes--I haven't made up my mind whether this should be enforced or should be flexible
+- Join columns have to be of matching datatypes*
-- The matching columns between the source and target tables have to have the same names----I haven't made up my mind whether this should be enforced or should be flexible
+- The matching columns between the source and target tables have to have the same names*
+- You can only have a single column key*+
 - The DML indicator currently only recognizes the values 'I', 'U', and 'D'--this will likely have to be parameterized
-- Currently requires all three matching fields (primary key, version id, dml indicator).
+- Currently requires all three matching fields (primary key, version id, dml indicator) to have arguments passed.
 Until this is addressed, since these are just column values, you can just plug in whatever column names you want as long as they exist in both source and target tables.

+* I'm still undecided whether there are problems or are actually things that should be enforced as a best practice
++ As a workaround, you can manufacture a column in both the stage and target tables that concatenate the compound key